 The keto diet was a natural way of eating for our ancestors as food availability ebbed and flowed with changing seasons.
 For this reason, it’s advised to do keto for short periods of time, cycling on and off with a higher-carb diet, to mimic how this shift between energy sources occurred naturally.
 A 3 to 6 week reset is the recommended amount of time to go strict keto.
 Before and after the reset, you transition by gradually lowering carbs.

-Territory’s keto reset is a 3-week menu.
-The menu is designed to support the keto diet as a short-term shift in eating patterns, not a lifelong diet.
+Territory’s Keto Reset Program is 4 weeks.
+The reset is designed to support the keto diet as a short-term shift in eating patterns, not a lifelong diet.
 The keto meals have around 70% fat, 20% or less protein, and 10% carbs, and align with our core menu being free of gluten and dairy ingredients.